-An eighty-two-year-old woman falls in her assisted living community and breaks her hip.
+An 82-year-old woman falls in her assisted living community and breaks her hip.
 She relies on her son, who lives over 1,000 miles away, to provide her with advice and assistance in seeking medical care.
 She has granted him full access to her medical records.
 She is transferred by ambulance to the hospital where the ED determines she needs surgery and admits her for care.
 The hospital recently adopted a certified Health IT Module that supports bidirectional exchange with other providers, enabling the patient's care team to easily access her health records, lab tests, medications, and care summaries from her primary care provider (PCP) and the assisted living community.

 After she is discharged from the hospital, the assisted living community's physical therapist starts rehabilitation and implements a care plan with her orthopedist's input.
-Due to the improvement of image standards and exchange, the pre- and post-operative radiological images are available to the physical therapist and her primary care provider.
-The assisted living community shares timely progress reports with her orthopedist and PCP through their on-site resident information system, so the recovery data is available for follow-up appointments.
+Due to the improvement of image standards and exchange, the pre- and post-operative radiological images are available to the physical therapist and her PCP.
+The assisted living community shares timely progress reports with her orthopedist and PCP through its EHR, so the recovery data is available for follow-up appointments.

-The son can monitor his mother's progress through automated feeds to an app on his phone that informs him that she has been attending all her appointments and offers timely updates about her medical status, including her prescriptions.
-The assisted living community's system also tracks her nutrition and activity, allowing her son to know that she is active, eating healthy, and being monitored for additional fall risk.
+The son can monitor his mother's progress through automated feeds from her EHR to an app on his phone that informs him that she has been attending all her appointments and offers timely updates about her medical status, including her prescriptions.
+The assisted living community's system also tracks her nutrition and activity, showing her son that she is active, eating healthy, and being monitored for additional fall risk.